GAIPS/ILU-RL/README.md

 This experimental project researches the development of RL-based traffic signal controllers.

 ## Installation
-This project requires the installation of the computational framework for reinforcement learning (RL) in traffic control [FLOW](https://github.com/flow-project/flow) and the RL algorithms package [OpenAI Baselines](https://github.com/openai/baselines).
+This project requires the installation of the computational framework for reinforcement learning (RL) in traffic control [FLOW](https://github.com/flow-project/flow) and the RL framework [acme](https://github.com/deepmind/acme).

 ### 1) Flow
 Locally install the flow package.
 An installation guide can be found [here](https://flow.readthedocs.io/en/latest/flow_setup.html).